Together, We Can Do Better

 I love being outdoors.
 Yes, that means hiking and camping, but it also means shooting.
 While I prefer a 10/22 rifle, I recognize that from sports to hunting, everyone has their firearm of choice.
 However, I also realize that we need basic, common sense rules for firearm ownership.
-This is why I am for universal background checks.
+This is why I support the need for a permit when concealed carrying.
+This is also why I am for universal background checks.
 I want to make sure that we keep guns out of the hands of people who do harm.
 I also want to be sure that, when I buy a gun, my seller is someone I can trust.
-Background checks protect everyone
+Background checks protect everyone.

 We also need to do a better job when it comes to educating for gun storage.
 Guns should be stored in a safe, they should be unloaded, and they should not have ammunition in the chamber.
 These same guidelines should apply to daycares, which is why I support legislation requiring daycares to lock up their guns.